 Now that the Wolfram Language is available to all owners of a Raspberry Pi, we have at our disposal a comprehensive system for data acquisition, analysis and visualization.
 Here I'll describe one way to use Mathematica as the front end of the spectrophotometer.

 We need several functions to (a) discharge the capacitor, (b) read the status of the pin tied to our detector and (c) time how long it takes for the capacitor to charge.
 For this project, I wanted to do all the programming in Mathematica, which at the moment is not very fast when it comes to reading and writing to the GPIO, which is done through the functions DeviceRead and DeviceWrite.
-Here's the function to discharge the capacitor
+Here's the function short[] used to discharge the capacitor

 short[] := Module[{},